GabrielDCelery/overthewire-wargames/bandit/level2/level2.md

 ### Solution

-In order to handle spaces in a file name either the spaces need to be escaped
+In order to handle spaces in a file name either the spaces need to be escaped or need to be double quoted.

 ```
 cat ./spaces\ in\ this\ filename
 ```

-or need to be double quoted

 ```
 cat ./"spaces in this filename"